juri/SexpyJSON/README.md

 SexpyJSON is distributed under the terms of the MIT license.
 See LICENSE for details.

+## Code of Conduct

+This project is released with a Contributor Covenant Code of Conduct.
+By participating in this project you agree to abide by its terms.

 ## Syntax

 The top-level element of a SexpyJSON document can be any JSON value (object, array, string, number, null) or